-- 1 To understand the nuances of Business and its relation to economics - 2.
-To understand the production function and cost concepts - 3.
-To learn the basic market structures and their relevance to business - 4.
-To learn the fundamentals of financial accounting concepts - 5.
-To apply the fundamental concepts of financial accounting in preparation of financial statements. - 6.
-To understand the financial ratios that are used to analyze the financial performance of the company.
+- 1. Explain the Basics of Economics and its relation to Business Economics [L2] - 2.
+Analyze the production function in terms of cost and revenue [L4] - 3.
+Examine the basic market structures and their relevance to business [L4] - 4.
+Outline the fundamentals of financial accounting and prepare financial statements [L2] - 5.
+Apply financial ratios to analyze the financial performance of the company [L3]